Mlamalerie/Mlamalerie/README.md

 - :email:	nassim.saidsalimo@gmail.com
 - :briefcase: LinkedIn: https://www.linkedin.com/in/mlamalisaidsalimo/

-#### :mag: Currently looking for a 3-month internship in DevPython from the end of May 2021 !
+#### :mag: Currently looking for a 3-month internship in France :fr: from the end of May 2021 !